sjsu-library/unionist/_items/unionist--text-0083.md

 volume: '1'
 issue: '6'
 transcription: CHINESE COURAGE.
-While advancing towards Fuh-chow, the capital of Fuh-keen<br>province, we meet several war-junks, despathced, doubtless, in quest of us.
+While advancing towards Fuh-chow, the capital of Fuh-keen<br>province, we meet several war-junks, despatched, doubtless, in quest of us.
 We<br>happened to direct our spy-glass towards one of them, which so intimidated the<br>crew, that they ran below decks, and did not reappear till they were sure of<br>having escaped the danger.
 We could only ascribe their panic to mistaking the<br>class for a gun,